timcy985/Data_Analysis_Portfolio/README.md

 <!--Section 1: Introduce your self-->
 ## ABOUT ME

 Hello!
 I'm Timilehin Adegoju🤓, a data analyst, educator, and engineer and consultant with a passion for turning data into actionable insights.
-With experience across sales, operations and customer service, I help businesses solve challenges and unlock growth.
+With experience across recruitment, operations and customer service, I help businesses solve challenges and unlock growth.

 <!--Mention your top/relevant skills here - core and soft skills-->